rrkharse/kubeflow-manifests/docs/deployment/rds-s3/README.md

 3. Create Secrets in AWS Secrets Manager

-   1. Configure a secret named `rds-secret` with the RDS DB name, RDS endpoint URL, RDS DB port, and RDS DB credentials that were configured when following the steps in Create RDS Instance.
+   1. [RDS] Configure a secret named `rds-secret` with the RDS DB name, RDS endpoint URL, RDS DB port, and RDS DB credentials that were configured when following the steps in Create RDS Instance.
       - For example, if your database name is `kubeflow`, your endpoint URL is `rm12abc4krxxxxx.xxxxxxxxxxxx.us-west-2.rds.amazonaws.com`, your DB port is `3306`, your DB username is `admin`, and your DB password is `Kubefl0w` your secret should look like:
       - **Note:** These are the default values for the database name and credentials in cloudformation template for creating the RDS instance, change these according to the values you used
       - ```
         aws secretsmanager create-secret --name rds-secret --secret-string '{"username":"admin","password":"Kubefl0w","database":"kubeflow","host":"rm12abc4krxxxxx.xxxxxxxxxxxx.us-west-2.rds.amazonaws.com","port":"3306"}' --region $CLUSTER_REGION
         ```
-   1. Configure a secret named `s3-secret` with your AWS credentials.
+   1. [S3] Configure a secret named `s3-secret` with your AWS credentials.
 These need to be long term credentials from an IAM user and not temporary.
       - Find more details about configuring/getting your AWS credentials here:
         https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html
       - ```